 In Year 1, you will learn about the fundamentals of business and management within an international business context.
 You also have the opportunity to study one of the many different languages offered at Oxford Brookes, which could contribute up to a quarter of your degree credits.
 On this course you will develop the skills necessary to prepare you for your future career.
-It doesn’t matter if you haven’t studied A-level Business Studies because the Foundations of Business module will provide the necessary grounding for the study of business.
-During the course you will also study economics and accounting.

-In Year 2 and your final year you will focus on international management, critical thinking and international strategic enquiry, including such issues as how decisions are made in culturally diverse organisations, how resources are allocated to ensure success, and the challenges of long-term economic and environmental sustainability.
+In Year 2 and your final year you will focus on international management, critical thinking and international business strategy, including such issues as how decisions are made in culturally diverse organisations, how resources are allocated to ensure success, and the challenges of long-term economic and environmental sustainability.
 In Year 2 you will also take a module to enhance your employability skills as you progress through your course in support of graduate employment opportunities.

 As our courses are reviewed regularly as part of our quality assurance framework, the modules you choose from may differ from those shown here.